Skip to content

 The Anker MagGo Qi2 10K is the best default MagSafe-style battery pack for most iPhone users.
 Belkin is the premium build pick.
 Baseus is the value play.
 ESR is best if you want a stand built into the pack.

-Related reading: iPhone Accessories Worth Buying, Best Wireless Chargers, and Best USB-C Power Banks.
+Related reading: iPhone Accessories Worth Buying, Best Wireless Chargers, Anker MagGo vs Belkin BoostCharge Pro, Best USB-C Power Banks, How to Choose USB-C Charger Wattage, and Best USB-C Cables.